samwimpenny/Global-Waveform-Catalogue/README.md

 Alternatively, you could directly copy the catalogue file from the directory gWFM_MASTER/.

+## Citing the Catalogue:

+Currently there is no publication associated with the catalogue, though one is currently in preparation.
+If you want to cite the catalogue, use the Zenodo DOI listed at the top of the README.

 ## Catalogue Layout:

 A README file explaining the layout and syntax of the data table is provided in gWFM_MASTER.